Our Attorneys Fight For Motorcycle Accident Victims

-Motorcycle crashes can have a devastating impact, leading to tragic loss of life or debilitating injuries.
-At Pfaff & Gill, Ltd. Trial Lawyers, we help accident victims and surviving family members pursue financial recovery.
-Here, you will benefit from our attorneys’ 75-plus years of combined experience navigating complex personal injury and wrongful death claims.
-Read on for answers to some of the common questions we hear about motorcycle collisions.
+Motorcycle crashes can have a devastating impact, leading to tragic loss of life or catastrophic injuries.
+At Pfaff & Gill, Ltd. Trial Lawyers, our Chicago motorcycle accident lawyers help accident victims and surviving family members pursue the compensation they deserve from negligent parties and their insurance companies.
+Here at Pfaff & Gill, Ltd. Trial Lawyers, you will benefit from our attorneys’ 75-plus years of combined experience navigating complex personal injury and wrongful death cases.
+We serve clients in the Chicago area and throughout northern Illinois.

 What are common motorcycle product defects?

 Virtually any component of a motorcycle could be defective, contributing to an accident.
 Product defects frequently involve parts such as:

 - Fuel tanks

 A single part may roll off the assembly line with a defect, or there may be a problem with the part’s design, making it dangerous and unsuitable for use.
 Determining which part was defective often requires a detailed investigation and the involvement of experts.

 It’s difficult to gauge exactly how many motorcyclists get involved in traffic accidents.
 Anecdotally, virtually every avid biker will have a story of falling off their bike or going down to avoid a more serious crash.
 Thankfully, many of those accidents don’t involve serious injuries.